bradymholt/geekytidbits.com/_posts/2018-10-01-postgres-distinct-on.md

 permalink: /postgres-distinct-on/
 ---

 PostgreSQL has a really interesting and powerful construct called `SELECT DISTINCT ON`.
 No, this is not a typical `DISTINCT`.
 This is different.
-It is perfect when you have groups of data that are similar and want to pull a single record out of each group, based a specific ordering.
+It is perfect when you have groups of data that are similar and want to pull a single record out of each group, based on a specific ordering.

 Let's take a an example of some log data.
 You have a log table that stores the `url` of a request and the `request_duration`, which is how long it took to process the request for that URL.
 It also contains a `timestamp` column.
 If you wanted to answer the question "what is the most recent duration for each unique URL?" you might end up with a query that looks something like this: